Vivianogbor/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 1 - 1-who_am_i- Write a script that prints the effective username of the current user
+Task 2 - 2-groups - Write a script that prints all the groups the current user is part of